Rolling Landscapes (2021)

 When constructing the human-made nature reserve of Marker Wadden, 20,000 units of plants known as the common reed also known as the latin name Phragmites Australis were propagated into the sandy soil in order to stabilize the land.
 What does it mean to create nature?

-In the sculpture Rolling Landscapes hundreds of Phragmites australis also known as are individually cut and placed into floral water tubes with violent precision reeds are forced into a performative rotation.
+In the sculpture Rolling Landscapes hundreds of Phragmites Australis are individually cut and placed into floral water tubes with violent precision reeds are forced into a performative rotation.
 The sculpture explores the tension between the plants' fragility, the desperate preservation to keep these plants alive, and the rough, raw, physical violence inherent in manufacturing these natural spaces.

 Thank you to Wout Rockx for fabrication.